-You may have heard that cost of refinancing a mortgage probably isn’t worth it unless you can lower your interest rate by at least 1%.
+You may have heard that the cost of refinancing a mortgage probably isn’t worth it unless you can lower your interest rate by at least 1%.
 While this is a good guideline to follow, it’s not a hard and fast rule.
 There are several other factors to consider when deciding whether to refinance your mortgage.

 Your main concern should be that the savings you get from mortgage refinancing are greater than the costs.